 During college, the biggest worries students face should be studying for their next exam — and the big nap they'll get to take when it's finished.
 However, a lack of funds may force highly motivated and successful students to take a semester off or even drop out of school.
-In extreme cases, students may even be going hungry to save money.

 For students who are struggling financially, figuring out how to pay for tuition, rent, books, food and all the other expenses of college life can take a serious toll, with the stress affecting their studies.